UPSC Syllabus (IAS Exam Syllabus): What are the subjects that should be studied for the Civil Services Exam – Prelims, Mains, and the Interview?

 4. Paper‐4: (General Studies 3) – 250 Marks

 General Studies 3 Paper Syllabus for UPSC Civil Services Mains Exam consists of the below major areas: Technology, Economic Development, Biodiversity, Environment, Security and Disaster Management.
-Detailed syllabus as provided by UPSC is as below:
+The detailed syllabus as provided by UPSC is as below:

 General Studies 3 Paper Syllabus for UPSC Civil Services Mains